The Temporary Graduate Visa

 - Assistance obtaining a skills assessment through a relevant assessing authority (if required)

-- Lodgment of the application on the clients behalf
+- Lodgement of the application on the clients behalf

 - Liaise with Immigration whilst the visa application is under process.